 Brave Bauman Scholarship: Awarded to first year MACP students who have experienced a tragedy that deeply shaped their sense of identity, calling, and relationship to God.

-Family Fee Waiver Scholarship: Awarded to students who are single parents or spouses/partners who are concurrently enrolled and exhibit a commitment to both vocation and family.
+Family Fee Waiver Grant: Awarded to students who are single parents or spouses/partners who are concurrently enrolled and exhibit a commitment to both vocation and family.

 Your investment in the Scholarship Fund will embolden a leader.

 A planned gift is a thoughtful investment in sustaining the mission of The Seattle School well into the future.
 Planned gifts provide means to preserve current assets and reduce or eliminate federal estate taxes while making an enduring contribution to The Seattle School and may be made in the form of a bequest, charitable remainder trust, or an insurance policy designation.
-They may be made by will or trust through which you may direct either a specific dollar amount (e.g. $25,000) or a percentage of assets (e.g. 25%) and can be used to establish or contribute to an endowment or for a designed purpose.
-To honor your planned gift you will be invited to be a member of The Legacy Group.
+They may be made by will or trust through which you may direct either a specific dollar amount or percentage of assets and can be used to establish or contribute to an endowment or for a designed purpose.

 Leaving a Legacy